gabonator/LA104/readme.md

 ![Product brief](resources/productBrief.png)

-When I was developing alternative firmware for DS203, I was trying to design some simple operating system that would allow me to upload easily new programs to the devie with ability to switch between them without flashing it again.
+When I was developing [alternative firmware](....) for DS203, I was trying to design some simple operating system that would allow me to upload easily new programs to the devie with ability to switch between them without flashing it again.
 Something similar that [jpa did before](https://jpa.kapsi.fi/dsoquad/) with his PAWN interpreter on DS203 with a little difference that the application will be native C/C++ compiled code offering full computational power of the device.
 Unfortunately the GCC toolchain I was using had some bug which produced ARM32 instructions in PLT section which are not supported by STM32F103 and I was not able to force the compiler to use Thumb instruction set.
 So the dynamic relocation of imported symbols was an impossible task to implement.
 Now after few years, this problem was fixed and finally I could continue developing this operating system I have started before.

 #### Installation

 Go to release section of this page, find latest version for your device (there are releases for LA104, DS203 and DS213) and download *system.hex*.
 Power on the LA104 while holding first button.
 Connect the device using USB cable with your computer.
 New disk drive should appear, copy the *system.hex* file there.
 The disk should disconnect and reconnect shortly after the upload was finished.
 If you are lucky, you will see *system.rdy* on the disk.
 Turn the unit off and on and copy remaining files from zip archive *la104apps.zip* to your device.
 After power cycle a gui should appear.
-For Linux/OSX systems use [tools/dfuload](tools/dfuload) script to copy the firmware, if the file system does not appear stable, you can format it using [tools/dfuload](tools/dfuload/format.sh) script.
+For Linux/OSX systems use [tools/dfuload](tools/dfuload) script to copy the firmware, if the file system does not appear stable, you can format it using [tools/dfuload/format.sh](tools/dfuload/format.sh) script.

 #### Building